Common Misperception – Selfish Mom

 Have you been caring for your kids and family for so long that you don’t remember what your personal interests and hobbies were back in the day?
 Or what they might be today?
 Check out How to Rediscover and Pursue Your Personal Interests and Hobbies for some guidance in rediscovering what makes you unique and gets you excited.

 Finally, if I’m going to be the best parent possible to my daughter, I’m going to need strength, energy, and a clear and focused mind.
 Those things come from making my own health a priority.
 This includes exercising, preparing healthy meals, attending regular health screenings, and prioritizing mental and emotional health.
 Exercise in particular is often viewed as a conceited endeavor.
 It’s assumed that if you’re fit, or God forbid, in killer shape, it’s obviously at the neglect of your role as a mother.
 However, I’ve personally found that just 30 minutes of exercise 5-6 times a week has been a lifesaver in giving me the energy and endurance I need to keep up with my toddler.
+It’s well worth your effort to find a workout that you can stick with.
 Your wellness, or lack thereof, will affect every other aspect of your life, including your parenting.

 Selfish Moms Can Be Good Moms Too